BasPieren/be-assessment-2/readme.md

 > Dating app dashboard page

 ### Profile
 At the profile page users can see their own profile information.
-They also have the ability to alter the information.
+They also have the ability to alter their own information.

 ![Dating App Start Screenshot](images/dating_app_profile_screenshot.png)
-> Dating app starting page
+> Dating app profile page

 ## Installing
 To install this application enter the following into your _terminal_: